 Dr. Stephen Trokel became the first person to use Excimel Laser on the cornea, a part of the eye’s anatomy.
 The cornea represents the eye’s central and protective layer.
 It transmits and focuses light into the eye, similar to how a camera’s shutter functions.
 Dr. Trokel performed the primary surgical procedure in 1987 and it was a few years later, 1991 to be exact, that LASIK (Laser Assisted In Situ Keratomileusis) was employed.
 This was the introduction of surgical precision into proceedings.
 Ophthalmologists now had at their disposal purpose built instruments for laser eye surgery.

 Cost of Surgery

 Any procedure of the medical variety is likely to be expensive.
-The cost of laser eye surgery is no different.
-The typical cost of surgery in Australia is a few thousand dollars.
+There are a lot of helpful information here: https://personaleyes.com.au/costs/lasiklaser-eye-surgery-cost/ The typical cost of surgery in Australia is a few thousand dollars.

 However, a cost versus benefit consideration will always show that it is a worthy investment.
 Surgery allows patients to perform everyday activities without the need for corrective lenses or glasses.
 The need for spectacles may arise as we grow older to combat presbyopia.
 However, that is not always the case.
 Laser eye surgery is a course correction practice that restores or improves a person’s vision dramatically.